 The Key Club welcomes students from all four grade levels and looks to each student for their input and opinions concerning club projects and events.
 The club usually meets every two weeks at schools’ end.
 Meetings are announced after daily prayer and sometimes through text message.

-Advisor: Mr. Bresnahan
+Adviser: Mr. Bresnahan

 Mathletes is a competitive mathematics team of seniors, juniors, sophomores, and freshmen from about 20 surrounding high schools!
 There are 5 Western Mass Mathematics League sponsored competitions, once a month, in October through February.
-If you were a member of Mathletes in the past, please sign up to represent Pope Francis High School!
+If you were a member of Mathletes in the past, please sign up to represent Pope Francis Prep School!
 Bring your classmates to join in the fun!
 Competitions are fun-filled and competitive, with snacks provided!